What is a fever, and what do fevers in children mean for your kids?

 - Fevers in children 6 months or older, 101.4 or higher (100.4 under the arm or 101.4 rectal/ear/temporal) is a fever.

-- Fevers themselves are not dangerous.
-We treat fevers only to make children more comfortable, which means that if your child has a fever and is acting okay (eating, drinking, behaving normally), you do not have to give them a fever reducer.
+- Fevers by themselves are not dangerous.
+Fever treatment is usually necessary only to make children more comfortable, which means that if your child has a fever and is acting okay (eating, drinking, behaving normally), you do not have to give them a fever reducer.
 If, however, your child is uncomfortable, using a medication like acetaminophen or ibuprofen may be appropriate.

 - While it is true that fevers themselves are not dangerous, the causes of them can be.
 It is important to call us to discuss whether further evaluation is needed at this time.